Sharkoux/tables/README.md

 # Features

-- Two version Lazy load and not Lazy load
+- Two version: Lazy load and not Lazy load
 - Custom style
 - Add the ability to sort columns
 - Add the ability to search for a word